 - Eggs – Eggs are a good source of nutrients that promote eye health and function, including lutein and Vitamin A (which may also protect against dry eyes and night blindness).

-Smoking has long been known to cause major health problems like heart disease and cancer, but many people don’t know that smoking can also affect your vision.
+Smoking has long been known to cause major health problems like heart disease and cancer, but many people don’t know that smoking can also affect their vision.
 Here are some facts on smoking and eye disease to consider if you’re a smoker and concerned about your eye health, or if you know someone who smokes:

-- Smokers are three-times more likely to develop age-related macular degeneration compared with people who have never smoked (female smokers over age 80 are more than five times more likely to develop AMD).
+- Smokers are three times more likely to develop age-related macular degeneration compared with people who have never smoked (female smokers over age 80 are more than five times more likely to develop AMD).

 - Smoking while pregnant increases the chance of fetal and infant eye disorders, including crossed eyes (strabismus) and underdevelopment of the optic nerve.